Best Transcription App for UX Researchers in 2026

 Can VidNotes replace a dedicated UX research platform like Dovetail?

-VidNotes is a powerful transcription and analysis tool, but it is not a full research repository.
-It excels at transcription, AI-powered querying, and individual interview analysis.
-For teams that need shared tagging, collaborative synthesis, and integrated research operations, a dedicated platform like Dovetail may still be needed alongside VidNotes.
+VidNotes is a strong transcription and analysis tool, but it's not a full research repository.
+It's great at transcription, AI-powered querying, and individual interview analysis.
+For teams that need shared tagging, collaborative synthesis, and integrated research operations, a dedicated platform like Dovetail might still be needed alongside VidNotes.

 How does AI chat work for research synthesis?

-You can ask natural language questions about any transcript, such as "What did the participant say about navigation?"
-The AI returns the relevant passages with timestamp citations.
-This dramatically speeds up the process of identifying and collecting evidence for research themes, though it does not replace careful researcher judgment in interpretation.
+You can ask natural language questions about any transcript, like "What did the participant say about navigation?"
+The AI returns relevant passages with timestamp citations.
+That speeds up identifying and collecting evidence for research themes a lot, though it doesn't replace careful researcher judgment in interpretation.

 Is VidNotes suitable for moderated usability testing transcription?

 Yes.
-Import recordings from moderated usability tests and receive timestamped transcripts.
-The timestamp feature is particularly useful for noting specific moments of user confusion or task failure, which can be referenced in highlight reels for stakeholder presentations.
+Import recordings from moderated usability tests and you get timestamped transcripts.
+The timestamp feature is particularly useful for noting specific moments of user confusion or task failure, which you can reference in highlight reels for stakeholder presentations.

 Get started